 While many patients need more chin in the horizontal direction (back to front) some patients need an increase in the vertical dimension of their chin.
 Patients with a shortened lower facial height lack the proper aesthetics for a natural chin and lip support.
 Their lower lip looks folded over and unnatural.

 The patient below demonstrates what he desires for profile enhancement.
 His lower face needs lengthening as he demonstrates by pulling down.
 This can only be achieved with a genioplasty and not with chin implants.

-The patients below are selected cases of genioplasty performed by Dr. Niamtu
+The patients below are selected cases of surgical genioplasty performed by Dr. Niamtu